-The property has been extended providing a sunroom.
-The date of these works have not been confirmed.
+The original property has been substantially extended and I am advise these works were undertaken around 1998.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.